-We suggest you do all the activities in the Units, even those which you find relatively easy.
+We suggest that you complete all the activities in the modules, even those that you find relatively easy.
 This will reinforce your earlier learning.

-We hope you enjoy the MODULES.
+We hope you enjoy the MODULE.

 If you have any problems or queries, please contact us: